IgLab-UNAV/nanobiome/README.md

 # nanobiome
-Tools to convert EPI2ME output and analyze it in R
+Tools to convert EPI2ME output for 16S sequencing and analyze it in R.